 I had created a tool to share my ideas with others.
 A heartwarming experience when people started to create a chain reaction and a wave of support came my way to bring this boat to the waters.
 It still is a long walk.
 But after the first year, I can look back, feeling pure luck for having lived that momentum.
-It is the difficult moments that educate you, that humble you, and that creates a base to your final success.
+It is the difficult moments that educate you, that humble you and that contribute to ultimate success.

 It is still shocking to me, how much I was able to adjust to situations in the past and play by rules that were not mine.
 I had mastered that game.
 But did not expect on losing it and going invisible along the ride.

 Talking to many other women who experience the exact same feeling, I call it the “illness of the 20ies”.
 Maybe an age in that many of us are trying to figure out who they are and who they truly want to be.
-Feeling the pressure from the outside world where everybody seems to have a plan for you.
-Just that we don’t know it.
+Feeling the pressure from the outside world when everybody seems to have a plan for you.
+Just that you got no clue.

 I was trying to fit into a world that I knew would never be mine.
-Nobody in this city would ever truly understand a thing about my upbringing.
+Nobody in this city would ever truly understand where I was coming from.
 Nobody would understand the road I walked and the memories that I had collected.
-I used to struggle a lot with this idea until it occurred to me that exactly this feeling of "not fitting in" was my unique super power.
+I used to struggle a lot with this idea until it occurred to me that exactly this feeling of "not fitting in" can be our unique super power.
 It is the discomfort that drives you in your ambitions, your creativity and your search for more at all times.
-I am never alone because I always have my two voices and two worlds with me.
-I am able to switch from one to another perspective and be my own storyteller and observer.
+I am never alone because I always have my two voices and two worlds within my heart.
+I am able to switch from one to another.
+I can be my own storyteller and observer.

-And don’t we all live with our own truth somehow?
+And don’t we all live towards our own truth?
 It strikes me how we are all a part of a chameleon society where everybody is just trying to blend in seamlessly.

-It becomes math.
-If you got x number followers on Social Media you are fine.
-If you show up at x restaurant you are fine.
-If you have x amount of money you are fine.
 We still live in classes: the rich, the poor, the creative, the dreamers, and the do-ers.
-But what if we are absolutely fine on our own and without these categories?
+But what if we are absolutely fine without such labels?
 What if we connect on a human level and understand that we feel even better when being real with each other.
-If we dare to have our own voice, that voice that we formed as rebellious teens.
+What if we assume that we are enough?

-My 30th became the tipping point choosing to go back to who I truly am.
-To my voice.
+My 30th became the tipping point choosing to go back to my own inner roots.